Mithila culture

 Mithila culture or Maithil culture refers to the culture which originated in the Mithila region of the Indian subcontinent.
 Mithila comprises Tirhut, Darbhanga, Kosi, Purnia, Munger, Bhagalpur and Santhal Pargana divisions of India and adjoining provinces of Province No. 1, Bagmati Pradesh, and Madhesh Province of Nepal.

-Men and women in Mithila are very religious and dress for the festivals as well.
-The costumes of Mithila stem from the rich traditional culture of Mithila.
+Men and women in Mithila are religious and dress for the festivals as well.
+The costumes of Mithila stem from the traditional culture of Mithila.
 Maithil Kurta tied from left side with a (Dori)string and Dhoti with a Mithila Painting bordered Maroon coloured Gamchha which is the Symbol of Passion, Love, Bravery and Courage are common clothing items for men.
 Men wear Gold Baali in their nose which symbolizes prosperity, happiness and wealth inspired by Lord Vishnu.
 Also wear Balla on their wrist and Mithila Paag on their Head.
-In ancient times there was no colour option in Mithila, so the Maithil women wore white or yellow Saree with red Border but now they have a lot of variety and colour options and wear Laal-Paara (the traditional red-boarded white or yellow Saree) on some special occasions, and also wear Shakha-Pola with lahthi in their hand which is Mandatory to wear after marriage in Mithila.
+In ancient times there was no colour option in Mithila, so the Maithil women wore white or yellow Saree with red Border but now they have variety and colour options and wear Laal-Paara (the traditional red-boarded white or yellow Saree) on some special occasions, and also wear Shakha-Pola with lahthi in their hand which is mandatory to wear after marriage in Mithila.
 In Mithila culture, this represents new beginnings, passion and prosperity.
 Red also represents the Hindu goddess Durga, a symbol of new beginnings and feminine power.

 In Mithila's all Districts, Maithil women follow Maithil Saree Style.